 Yvette obtained her ADN from Austin Community College, her BSN and MSN from Northern Illinois University, Adult Nurse Practitioner from the University of Wisconsin-Madison, and is completing her doctorate at Nova Southeastern University in Ft.
 Lauderdale.
 She has over 42 years of nursing practice in acute care, home health, and academia.
 She is recently retired, but has been a clinical nurse specialist and an adult nurse practitioner.
 She is a Stepping On Leader and a member of the FCNN Research Committee.

 Delores (Dee) Johnson Huanca, RN, BS, MS, FCN

 Dee received her B.S.N. from the University of Minnesota School of Nursing and her M.S. from the School of Public Health with majors in public health and mental health and minors in education and social psychology.
 Her work experience includes camp, public health, migrant health, mental health, nursing education, corporate health, home health and faith community nursing.
 She was one of the FCN's of First Free Church, Minneapolis from 2005-2017 and served as lead faculty in the FCNN basic preparation course from 2009-2013.
 Currently she is active in the Stepping On program, Health Care Directives, a support group for those with chronic illness and teaching the Behavioral Health module of the FCNN basic preparation course.
 While at Metro State and Normandale Community College she incorporated spiritual care into their nursing curricula.
 Dee serves on the board of Elim Care Faith Community Nursing of the Evangelical Free Church of America.

-Cheryl Lanigan, RN, PHN, FCN
+Cheryl Lanigan, MA, BSN, PHN, FCN

 Nancy Larson Olen, RN, EdD, FCN